Create cluster

 4. Configure security details (optional)

-Apply cluster security features using Kerberos and Ranger.
+Apply cluster security features through Kerberos and Ranger settings.

 ---|---|